 Depending on the region you hunt, the early fall trees are still leafy.
 The foliage is already turning, with colours ranging from yellows, reds, and browns to greens.
 The ground is sparsely covered with leaves.

 Shifting into a later fall hunt or early spring when the trees no longer have foliage, you are now in a predominately brown and grey environment.
 Here is where a ghillie (leafy suit) works very well.
-Or you can opt for a camo pattern like the Realtree Timber, which helps you blend in with the surrounding trees.
+Or you can opt for a camo pattern like the Realtree Timber, which helps you blend in with the surrounding leafless trees.

 Digital Camo for Turkey Hunting